cmoncrief/geodist/README.md

+*This is a fork of [cmoncrief/geodist](https://github.com/cmoncrief/geodist)*

 A fast and simple geographical distance calculator.
 This module calculates "as the crow flies" distance between two points using the [haversine formula](http://en.wikipedia.org/wiki/Haversine_formula).

 ## Usage